molnahr/android-project/README.md

 You can read more [here](https://moodle.sapidoc.ms.sapientia.ro/pluginfile.php/18436/mod_resource/content/1/Android%20Project%202020-2021.docx.pdf).

-You can download Restaurants from https://github.com/molnahr/android-project.
+You can download the project from https://github.com/molnahr/android-project.

 This application was originally created by Molnar Balazs.